 Long term values of collaborative process & knowledge management

 The main purpose of this project was always to solve the problem of long ramp up times of newly hired talent.
-The evaluation indicates that improved knowledge and information management enables a among other things a reduction in ramp up time of newly hired employees by 50% and internal adjustment time attributed to change efforts by about 35%.
+The evaluation indicates that improved knowledge and information management enables among other things a reduction in ramp up time of newly hired employees by 50% and internal adjustment time attributed to change efforts by about 35%.
 All in all the total long term productivity potential is about 7% or 14.3 hours per month and employee, see exhibit 2.

 Easily shared insights